-San Francisco is working with CivicMakers to create a new program that allows any department or agency to connect to a diverse group of community members to conduct user research and use the input to improve City services.
+San Francisco partnered with CivicMakers to create a new program that allows any department or agency to connect to a diverse group of community members to conduct user research in order to improve City services.

 CHHS sought CivicMakers’ service design expertise to better understand stakeholder needs in order to develop the 1849 Collaborative platform, which promotes collaboration around health and human service data.